stevenranney/madison_river_fisheries/README.md

 ## NOTES

+* Special thanks to datawim at https://www.datawim.com/post/inset-map-in-r/ for helping me develop the inset map.
 * The river hydgrogrphy GIS data for creating the map can be downloaded from https://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/Hydrography/.
 The dataset is large and committing it here is too much.